 The FDPIC has to be informed of the fact that adequate contractual guarantees (article 6 para.
 2 lit. a DPA) have been concluded or that data protection rules within the group of companies (article 6 para.
 2 lit. g DPA) have been implemented.
 As long as the contractual guarantees are in line with the provisions in the EU standard contractual clauses, the respective data protection agreement does not have to be submitted.
-The group internal rules need to be submitted to the FDPIC (article 6 para.
+The group internal rules also need to be submitted to the FDPIC (article 6 para.
 3 DPA and article 6 para.
 5 ODPA).
 In both instances it suffices to inform the FDPIC of the existence of such rules and guarantees.
+The FDPIC can nevertheless start a data protection compliance review on its own.

-9 Whistle-blower Hotlines
+12 Whistle-blower Hotlines

-9.1 What is the permitted scope of corporate whistleblower hotlines under applicable law or binding guidance issued by the relevant data protection authority(ies)?
-(E.g., restrictions on the scope of issues that may be reported, the persons who may submit a report, the persons whom a report may concern.)
+12.1 What is the permitted scope of corporate whistleblower hotlines (e.g., restrictions on the types of issues that may be reported, the persons who may submit a report, the persons whom a report may concern, etc.)?

 There are no specific legislation or provisions under Swiss law on whistle-blowing as such.
 Any whistle-blower hotlines must, however, comply with the general requirements of the DPA.
-There are ongoing attempts to regulate whistle-blowing and to provide protection for whistle-blowers (see the answer to question 16.2 below).
-Currently, the protection of the employee (whistle-blower) is very weak.
-The employee is exposed to civil (e.g., termination of his/her job, potential damages) and criminal (e.g., offences due to false allegations, industrial espionage) sanctions.
+There are ongoing attempts to regulate whistle-blowing and to provide protection for whistle-blowers.
+Currently, the protection of the employee as a whistle-blower is very weak.
+The employee is potentially exposed to civil (e.g., termination of his/her job, potential damages) and criminal (e.g., offences due to false allegations, industrial espionage) sanctions.
 There are no restrictions as such as to what can be reported to the whistle-blower hotline.

 Moreover, there is no duty to notify or register the whistle-blower hotline with the respective authorities.
 However, collections of sensitive personal data or personality profile must be registered with the FDPIC, even if the persons concerned are aware of the processing.
 However, if whistle-blower hotlines collect employees' personal data and regularly disclose them to third parties, there is a duty to register.
-Excluded from this are data collections by companies which have appointed an internal data protection officer (see the answer to question 6 above).
+Excluded from this are data collections by companies which have appointed an internal Data Protection Officer (see the answer to question 6.1 above).
 Swiss doctrine is mainly of the opinion that companies with whistle-blower hotlines do not have to register the respective data collections, because there are usually no sensitive personal data or personality profiles of employees among such data and, even if there is such sensitive personal data, it is not processed on a regular basis.

 Whistle-blowing is mainly discussed in Switzerland in connection with the loyalty and confidentiality duties of the employee, the provisions regarding justified termination, and the employer's duty of care towards its employees.
 The employer must implement all necessary measures in order to ensure that the personality rights of the whistle-blower are not infringed.
-Accordingly, the employee must be informed transparently and comprehensively about all aspects of the whistle-blower hotline (where it is operated, who is operating it, etc.) and of the consequences her/his whistle-blowing activities may have before using the hotline.
+Accordingly, the employee must be informed transparently and comprehensively about all aspects of the whistle-blower hotline (where it is operated, who is operating it, etc.) and of the consequences his/her whistle-blowing activities may have before using the hotline.